Sonic the Hedgehog 2 (Simon Wai prototype)

 - If Robotnik was facing left, he will not turn around as he escapes to the right.

-- Pistons don't throw you up as high as they do in the final.
+- Pistons don't throw you up as high as they do in the final, making this level impossible without debug mode.

 - Metal crushers do not hurt you unless you go underneath them when they come down.